As part of Cummins’ leadership culture, we seek to inspire and encourage all employees to reach their full potential.

 At Cummins, we are driving initiatives to increase the representation of women within the business and bring greater gender balance into our workforce at all levels.
 External interest in gender pay fairness is evident, as several countries where we have operations have enacted regulations mandating gender pay gap reviews and reporting.

 UK Gender Pay Reporting

-Cummins in the UK is required by the UK Equality Act to publish statutory calculations every year showing how large our pay gap is between our male and female employees.
-This pay gap analysis calculates the raw pay gap or difference in average wages between all male and all female employees; it does not examine equal pay for equal work.
+Cummins in the UK is required by the UK Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 to publish statutory calculations every year showing how large our pay gap is between our male and female employees.

-Analysis of the 2019 figures shows we have a small gender pay gap in our Cummins U.K. companies.
-Overall, the mean pay gap is 0.7% and the median pay gap is 2.2%.
-By comparison, the national gender pay gap across all businesses in the U.K. shows the median pay gap to be 17.3%.
+Analysis of the 2021 figures shows we have a small gender pay gap in our Cummins U.K. companies.
+Overall, the mean pay gap is 5.1% and the median pay gap is 6.4%.
+By comparison, the national gender pay gap across all businesses in the U.K. shows the median pay gap to be 15.4% (provisional figure from the ONS).
 There are some factors that influence our results, including having fewer women in senior management roles and lower proportions of women within engineering roles.

-You can read more about our work to improve gender balance in the 2019 Report Cummins in the UK 2019 Gender Pay Gap Report.
+You can read more about our work to improve gender balance in the Cummins in the UK 2021 Gender Pay Gap Report.

 - 2018 Report: Cummins in the UK 2018 Gender Pay Gap Report